jeffpar/pcjs.v1/tests/pc/vga/README.md

 only "tests" are samples taken directly from [Michael Abrash's Graphics Programming Black Book](https://github.com/jeffpar/abrash-black-book).

-Abrash's book is available on many sites, but I'm partial to the Markdown version that [James Gregory](https://github.com/jagregory) has made available on GitHub, because (a) it's a brilliant way to share the text, and (b) it apparently has Abrash's blessing, so
-I feel more comfortable forking it, using it, and resharing it.
+Abrash's book is available on many sites, but I'm partial to the Markdown version that [James Gregory](https://github.com/jagregory) has made available on GitHub, because (a) it's a brilliant way to render and share the text, and (b) it apparently has Abrash's blessing, so I feel more comfortable forking it, using it, and resharing it.

 The main reasons for my [fork](https://github.com/jeffpar/abrash-black-book): to make the book's images display properly on GitHub, and to extract and add assorted source code listings as I need them.
 Since that